pierrenodet/aruku/modules/docs/walks.md

 title: "Provided Walks"
 ---

-As of now three random walks are provided with aruku
+As of now, three random walks are provided with aruku

 ## Personalized Page Rank